0

 NOTE: Participants who register shortly before or later than May 20 are NOT TOO LATE.
 Just submit your material for the Workshop Groups as soon as possible, and we'll connect you with the best workshop group for your genre.

-Early Bird Sessions are focused, advanced writing classes offered Tuesday, Wednesday, and Thursday mornings from 7:15-8:20 AM.
-These are open to registrants who have also registered for the regular Workshop (priced at $925), and you will be able to register for the workshop and an Early Bird at the same time.
-Enrollment is limited (8-10 per class).
-Yes, that's early!
-Bring your coffee/tea mug and we will provide "muffins".
+Early Bird Sessions are focused, Advanced Writing classes offered Tuesday, Wednesday, and Thursday mornings from 7:15-8:20 AM.
+You will be able to register for the workshop and an Advanced Writing (Early Bird) Class at the same time.

-2024 Early Bird Options with Scriptoria registration:
+2024 Advanced (Early Bird) Class Options with Scriptoria registration:

-1. Gary Schmidt: Writing for Middle School = $95
+1. Gary Schmidt: Writing for Middle School = $95 (limit 10)

-2. Kevin Washburn: Advanced Editing Skills = $95
+2. Kevin Washburn: Advanced Editing Skills = $95 (limit 15)

-3. Vinita Hampton Wright: Advanced Fiction Craft = $95
+3. Vinita Hampton Wright: Advanced Fiction Craft = $95 (limit 10)

 The Workshop Week